 Analytics finally returned into the core with SAP S/4HANA

 In SAP S/4HANA the split of reporting and transactions has been closed and new hybrid, built-in applications became possible.
 For example transactions for purchasing now give contextualized real-time information to make the best supplier decision.
-Not enough, recently these use-cases were enhanced with predictive and machine learning capabilities, providing intelligent decision support.
+Not enough, recently these use-cases are enhanced with predictive and machine learning capabilities, providing intelligent decision support.
 Higher transparency, accuracy and predictability allow decision making at higher efficiency and quality.

-Moreover, with the availablity of personalized Key Performance Indicator (KPI) information already on the SAP Fiori Launchpad, the individual user gets latest information about the business and the details behind this in configurable and personalizable drill downs or preconfigured applications.
+Moreover, with the availability of personalized Key Performance Indicator (KPI) information already on the SAP Fiori Launchpad, the individual user gets latest information about the business and the details behind this in configurable and personalizable drill downs or preconfigured applications.
 SAP Fiori Smart Templates like the Overview Pages come with preselected dashboard-style information to round up the view of the Business User and the areas she or he can influence this.
 Color-coded KPI tiles point on those areas which require immediate action, leading to drill-downs into the KPI details and eventually to either classic or hybrid transactions to execute the necessary changes.
 The latter can make use of so-called SAP Fiori Analytical List Pages which combine KPIs, related reporting data to pick and choose the data set a transaction should be processed with AND to the transaction step itself.
-This includes simulations of data and function executions to post the data.
+This includes simulations of data and function executions to post the data as well.